cosmos/cosmos-sdk/docs/migrations/rest.md

 <!--
-order: 4
+order: 2
 -->

 # REST Endpoints Migration

-Migrate your REST endpoints to the Stargate ones. {synopsis}
+If you have not already done so, migrate your REST endpoints.
+They have been deprecated since v0.40 and they will be removed in v0.44. {synopsis}

 ## Deprecation of Legacy REST Endpoints

 The Cosmos SDK versions v0.39 and earlier provided REST endpoints to query the state and broadcast transactions.
-These endpoints are kept in Cosmos SDK v0.40 (Stargate), but they are marked as deprecated, and will be removed in v0.41.
+These endpoints were kept in Cosmos SDK v0.40 and they are still available in v0.43, but they are marked as deprecated, and will be removed in v0.44.
 We therefore call these endpoints legacy REST endpoints.

 Some important information concerning all legacy REST endpoints: